Man Up | Ep. 174 • March 02, 2017

 What I’m getting at with Nazism is that in Nazi thinking, and in certain types of colonialism and imperialism, there were categories of actual biological, human beings that were considered to be sub-human.
 In fact, that’s the translation of a German word that Nazis used to describe many categories of human beings, including Jews, who were at the lowest level of sub-human, and Gypsies were pretty low in there.

 Or maybe they were part of the same race, but as a different category of person, of biological thing.
-Therefore, you could tell them like cattle.
+Therefore, you could sell them like chattel.
 You could treat them like pets and not have to deal with it morally.
 And I think this view was also the case, and also held true in many instances with slavery in America, the way they viewed African slaves.
 They considered them to be sub-human.

 If you did any study in university on colonialism, you would’ve come across all of this.
 When it comes to imperialism and colonialism in places like Asia, this is quite prevalent among the imperialists: The British East India Company and other imperialist organizations, powers and so on, to view the Asians as less than, in some way, inferior.
 And they deserve to be conquered by the superior who are going to be superior technology, superior intellect, superior moral virtue and so on.